arthrp/PseudoRandomStrings/README.md

 Generated strings are even put to clipboard automatically, which saves you some copy-pasting.
 Unfortunately that API is not available in Mono, so auto-copying to clipboard is windows-only for the time being.

-**Warning**: generated strings are not indended for security purposes (e.g. password generation).
-As of now weak random is used, to speed up the generation.
+**Warning**: As of now weak random source is used, to speed up the string generation.

 Use it like: